 Check tire pressure regularly to make sure they are at the recommended specifications.
 Check for wear and damage.

-The tires listed have been approved by ARGO for this model.
-Other tire combinations are not recommended.
-This ATV is equipped with tubeless tires with valves.
+- The tires listed below have been approved by ARGO for this model.
+Other tire combinations are not recommended. - 2.
+The tires should be set to the recommended tire pressure: